-- Numbers of surveys completed each day. - Number of surveys by enumerator and community. - Treatment assignment statistics to determine random assignment to treatment/placebo implemented properly. - GPS tracking to verify random walk implemented properly. - Survey length statistics, flagging any submitted survey that lasts less than 25 minutes. - Check if any people required referrals, either to non-urgent medical care, or more urgent problems.
+- Numbers of surveys completed each day. - Number of surveys by enumerator and community.

+- Treatment assignment statistics to determine random assignment to treatment/placebo implemented properly. - GPS tracking to verify random walk implemented properly. - Survey length statistics, flagging any submitted survey that lasts less than 25 minutes. - Check if any people required referrals, either to non-urgent medical care, or more urgent problems.
 For urgent problems we will reach out immediately to an NGO. - Check contact numbers for formatting errors, and check for duplicates that might suggest problematic submissions. - Descriptive statistics on how many contact numbers respondents give us, which will be used in follow-up surveys. - Item non-response rate. - Return intentions. - Checking for logical inconsistencies in survey responses.

 The principal investigators will be in Ghana to oversee the project.
 Ray Duch will directly supervise enumerator training, the survey pilot, and the beginning of data collection.
-Philip Clarke will directly supervise the beginning of the second phase of data collection which is the post-intervention survey conducted approximately six weeks after the initial intervention.
+Philip Clarke will directly supervise the beginning of the second phase of data collection which is the postintervention survey conducted approximately six weeks after the initial intervention.

-The survey firm's senior manager will conduct regular quality checks of submitted data and forward any concerns to us for our attention and discussion on a continual basis.
+The University of Ghana team will conduct regular quality checks of submitted data and forward any concerns to us for our attention and discussion on a continual basis.

-Field team managers, all long-time management at the survey firm, will oversee data collectors in field sites.
-There will be one supervisor for every four fieldworkers, who will escort them during all data collection and ensure that they follow the sampling technique as per the protocol.
+The University of Ghana team will oversee data collectors in field sites.
+There will be supervisors for the fieldworkers, who will escort them during all data collection and ensure that they follow the sampling technique as per the protocol.